The Swype Smartphone Keyboard Is Dead - Slashdot

 I hope at least one of them has improved since then.

-Once necessary, now what's the point (Score:2)
+Once necessary, now what's the point (Score:3)

 Swype was revolutionary.